A timeline of Assange's nearly 7 years in the Ecuadorian Embassy

 Feb 2018: Assange loses bid to get British arrest warrant dropped.

-March 2018: Ecuador cuts off Assange’s communication, saying he is not permitted to send messages that could interfere with the country's foreign relations.
+March 2018: Ecuador cuts off Assange’s communications, saying he is not permitted to send messages that could interfere with its relations with other countries.

-October 2018: Assange sues Ecuador over his new asylum terms that require him to pay for his expenses and clean up after his cat.
+October 2018: Assange sues Ecuador over his new asylum terms, which require him to pay for his expenses and clean up after his cat.

 April 2019: Assange is arrested in London.